Skip to content

 });

-// Pass the session token to the app via header
+// Pass the session token via header so the app's SDK resolves overrides

 await page.setExtraHTTPHeaders({